 All right, I'll take the dig.

-You know, um, we've been friends.
+You know, we've been friends.

-We gotta, I don't know why we even got out of touch.
+I don't know why we even got out of touch.

-I've no idea, but you know, probably why?
+You know, probably why?

-But this song is taken off.
+But this song is taking off.

 This is now a viral.

-Tell me, tell everybody about the whole the whole song, start to finish.
+Tell me, tell everybody about the whole, the whole song, start to finish.

-You know, Sean, it's it's it's interesting.
+You know, Sean, it's interesting.

-It's a song I didn't want to write, and the first song I've ever taken, no joy in putting out.
+It's a song I didn't want to write and the first song I've ever taken no joy in putting out.

-Uh certainly when we saw the initial images out of Afghanistan, we were all horrified, kind of flashback to 9-11 with some people falling from planes.
+Certainly when we saw the initial images out of Afghanistan, we were all horrified, kind of flashback to 9-11 with some people falling from planes.

-And like uh many artists, I went up to my piano and started banging on it, had no intention of writing a song.
+And like many artists, I went up to my piano and started banging on it, had no intention of writing a song.

-She does incredible humanitarian work around the world, and she said, I need a contact.
+She does incredible humanitarian work around the world.

-And I said, Well, what's going on?
+And I said, well, what's going on?

 She's like, an American citizen.

-And I I sat there for a minute and I said, Are you telling me that you're risking your life to go rescue American citizens that we left behind?
+And I said, are you telling me that you're risking your life to go rescue American citizens that we left behind?

 And there was silence on the phone.

-And she said, Yes.
+And she said, yes.

 And that night I wrote a few verses.

-And I was insulted, but I had hope because Sean, you know, like you, I've spent the last 20 years performing for our military.
+And I was insulted, but I had hope because, Sean, you know, like you, I've spent the last 20 years performing for our military.

 I have great respect for our military.